The Treatment

 Does my child have to be diagnosed to start PCIT?+

-No. PCIT is appropriate for any child ages 2–7 who is experiencing significant behavior challenges at home or school.
+No. PCIT is appropriate for any child ages 2–10 who is experiencing significant behavior or emotional challenges at home or school.
 A diagnosis is not required to begin.

 What happens during a PCIT session?+

-You and your child play together in a therapy room while the therapist observes from behind a one-way mirror.
-The therapist coaches you in real time through a small earpiece — giving immediate, specific feedback that helps skills develop quickly.
+You and your child play together while a therapist observes and coaches you in real time through a small earpiece — giving immediate, specific feedback that helps skills develop quickly.

 Is PCIT available via telehealth?+